xiuwang0614/Pediatric-bipolar-disorder/figure/Neurosynth/readme.md

         height = 400)
 ```
 5. `remove_repeat_word.py` is used to remove the phrases contained repeat words.
-6. `Brian_region.node` is the input for the BrainNet view.
+6. `Brian_regions.node` is the input for the BrainNet view.